-To understand the difference between cryptocurrency wallets and exchanges,we first have to understand that these type of wallets aren’t like traditional wallets.
+To understand the difference between cryptocurrency wallets and exchanges, we first have to understand that these types of wallets aren’t like traditional wallets.
 Unlike traditional wallets which hold your dollars in paper form, cryptocurrency wallets don’t store currency.
-Instead they record the transactions of which are stored in the block chain.
+Instead, they record the transactions which are stored in the blockchain.

-Since they record the transactions stored in the block chain they are able to keep track of how much money you have or more correctly monitor your balance while you make transfers or get more cryptocurrencies .
-Most cryptocurrencies wallets are software programs that store your public key which is the key used to receive funds and your private key which is used to sign transactions which prove you are the owner of the public key used to receive the funds.
+Since they record the transactions stored in the blockchain they are able to keep track of how much money you have or more correctly monitor your balance while you make transfers or get more cryptocurrencies.
+Most cryptocurrency wallets are software programs that store your public key which is the key used to receive funds and your private key which is used to sign transactions that prove you are the owner of the public key used to receive the funds.

 - There are wallets you can download on your computer.
 You can only access this wallet from the computer you downloaded the software on.

-- There are wallets which run on an app on your phone.
+- There are wallets that run on an app on your phone.
 The nice thing about this option is that you can use it basically anywhere when purchasing things.

 The big difference between Cryptocurrency wallets and exchanges is that the purpose of exchanges isn’t to keep or store your cryptocurrency.

 Instead, the main goal or purpose of an exchange is to provide you with a place to be able to buy, sell or exchange cryptocurrencies for other digital currency or traditional currency like US dollars.